Female Teen Athletes: At Risk for Injury?

 estrogen levels.
 Teen boys have more lean body mass because of higher androgen levels.

 Teen girls, even after weight training, have less upper body strength than teen boys.

 Estrogen appears to affect a female athlete's ligaments by making them more relaxed

 and boosting the risk for injury.
 The anterior cruciate ligament (ACL) in the knee

 seems particularly in danger of being injured because of this.
-This is especially
+The risk is even higher

 Physical differences in teen girls also affect the ACL and the knee.
 There is less